 But, machine learning continues to “learn” (thus the name) and alter its predictions as new data becomes available, much in the way Google Maps recommends alternate routes in real-time as traffic patterns change.
 This can be applied to predicting: email clicks and open rates, lead conversions, customer churn, content and creative performance, optimal ad budget distribution, ideal price points, audience targeting, consumer needs and preferences, product purchases, campaign ROI and hundreds of other use cases.

-A simple rule of thumb when thinking about AI is that if it’s data-driven, a machine can be trained do it better and more efficiently at scale than a human.
+A simple rule of thumb for AI is that if it’s data-driven, a machine can be trained to do it better and more efficiently at scale than a human.

 For many organizations just starting with marketing AI, cost-saving use cases are likely to be the most logical for gaining early wins and executive support.
 However, according to the MIT Sloan Management Review and BCG report, “Pioneers prioritize revenue-generating applications over cost-saving ones.”

 So as you’re building your marketing AI strategy, look for the obvious opportunities to drive efficiency and reduce costs with intelligent automation.
 But start developing the near-term vision for how to use AI to grow revenue through improved customer experience and identification of new markets and opportunities.